-Restored woodland and heathland which typifies London’s semi-natural habitats, providing a home for stag beetles and woodpeckers.
+Restored woodland and heathland in Croydon which typifies London’s semi-natural habitats, providing a home for stag beetles and woodpeckers.

-Camley Street Natural Park is temporarily closed to the public in order to prepare for the construction of a new visitor and learning centre.
-The nature reserve will reopen in early 2020.
+Camley Street Natural Park in King's Cross is temporarily closed to the public in order to prepare for the construction of a new visitor and learning centre.
+It will reopen in early 2020.

-A designated Site of Special Scientific Interest (SSSI) supporting some of the finest examples of wet woodland in London.
+A designated Site of Special Scientific Interest (SSSI) in North Uxbridge, supporting some of the finest examples of wet woodland in London.